House parties are the best thing ever! Birthday bashes, housewarming, celebratory occasions—people who love to entertain cannot have enough of them.

 Sounds like a shiny and lemony-fresh heaven, doesn’t it?

-Pooja Dixit and Shalini Goel’s venture stands out amidst cutlery renting caterers in Bengaluru as they supply entire dining sets, which include plates, bowls, spoons, water glasses, and even cloth napkins for parties and events.
+Pooja Dixit and Shalini Goel’s venture stands out amidst dinnerware renting caterers in Bengaluru as they supply entire dining sets, which include plates, bowls, spoons, water glasses, and even cloth napkins for parties and events.

 “We did not even put up a poster but people heard about us and gave us orders.
 There are so many people out there who care about the environment and want to stay true to their eco-friendly philosophy even when they are celebrating,” says Pooja.